-The small arrows in the corners show the direction of readout for each quadrant.
-Only the prescan pixels (which separate the amplifiers from the clock lines) are physical pixels located on the CCD.
+The small arrows in the bottom left corner show the direction of readout.
+Only the prescan pixels (which separate the amplifier from the clock lines) are physical pixels located on the CCD.
 They are additional pixels in the serial register and do not exist in the actual imaging area.
+NOTE: postclock (overclock) is currently not implemented.
+The POSTCLK keyword in the HIPO FITS headers will always have a value of 0.

+Figure 2: Layout of a dual-amplifier CCD image